cawleyflower/testDocs/content/version/cumulus-linux-321/Layer_One_and_Two/Multi-Chassis_Link_Aggregation_-_MLAG.md

 net add bond uplink clag id 1000 net add log file /var/log/quagga/quagga.log net add log timestamp precision 6</code></pre>
-These commands create the following configuration ...
+<summary>These commands create the following configuration ... </summary>
 <pre><code>cumulus@leaf03:~$ cat /etc/network/interfaces
 # This file describes the network interfaces available on your system
 # and how to activate them.
 For more information, see interfaces(5), ifup(8)